What to Expect with an Appointment

 For clients opting for image review/consultation after their appointment

 For clients who opt for image review/risk factor management consultation after or without an imaging appointment, 30 – 60 minute review/consults are available by phone and computer.
-Please call to inquire or schedule a review at your convenience.
+Please text or call to inquire or schedule a review at your convenience.